vivienrauch/macromeals-pp4/TESTING.md

       I can't pinpoint one thing that made the difference, I just adjusted the code until it finally clicked.

 - Unfixed bugs

+    - The Django frameworks handles the registration process, I didn't create a custom registration.
+      There is an issue with signup, where if the user creates a weak password, they get an error that the password is too weak, but then they can't sign up with the same email address anymore, so the user is created anyway, despite the issue.

+    - There is a console error message regarding Bootstrap's close event functionality that is used for the time out of the success and error messages.

     - I can't make the entry model choices (macro_high, macro_low, meal_type) to render on the saved page in a proper way.